 HITRANS chair a Client Delivery Group (CDG) overseeing the development of an Integrated Transport Plan (ITP) for Fort William.
-Membership consists of Transport Scotland, HITRANS and The Highland Council who have provided funding to support the commission and have responsibility for the assurance of the outputs.
+Membership consists of Transport Scotland, HITRANS and The Highland Council, who have all provided funding to support the commission and have responsibility for the assurance of the outputs.
 Highlands and Islands Enterprise and Fort William 2040 are also represented on the CDG in an advisory role.

 Study Background